Blog Archive

 This week Sunshine will practice counting acorns.
 I've included enough acorns for all five cards, in hopes that we can compare them afterwards.
 We'll see.
 Baby steps.

 Source: I created the printable for this activity.
-The Squirrel Activities for Tots & Preschoolers Printable Pack is free.
-For your copy, click on the link at the bottom of this post.
+The Squirrel Activities for Tots & Preschoolers Printable Pack is a subscriber's only freebie.
+For your free copy, follow the directions at the bottom of this post.

 Woodland Animals Match Up